Priyanshu-star-code/Priyanshu-star-code/README.md

 ## 🌟 About Me

-Software Engineer experience* in cloud infrastructure, automation, and containerization.
-Passionate about deploying, optimizing, and securing cloud environments, managing CI/CD pipelines, and implementing \_Infrastructure as Code (IaC)* for scalable, efficient deployments.
+Software Engineer experience in cloud infrastructure, automation, and containerization.
+Passionate about deploying, optimizing, and securing cloud environments, managing CI/CD pipelines, and implementing \_Infrastructure as Code (IaC) for scalable, efficient deployments.

 ---

+## 🌟 About Me

 ## 💡 Key Expertise